HIRAETH PUBLISHING’S

 ELDER THINGS EXPEDITIONS

+Submissions are now closed.
+Scheduled publication is in October.
 Elder Things Expeditions is the seventh in our series of Lovecraftian anthologies.
 In it, we explore three sections of time in exploration of Antarctica leading to revelations about the nature of the denizens, normal and paranormal, residing there.
-Reference can be made to funding by Miskatonic University, but be careful how you deal with the names and events that may be protected by copyright.
-Pay rate for stories is at least semi-pro.
-Guidelines, which must be read, are posted here: Elder Things Expeditions | Hiraeth Publishing

 DRABBLE CONTEST:

-The title of the anthology is MEDITATIONS: a Minimalist Poetry Anthology for Christians.
+WE ARE STILL OPEN TO SUBMISSIONS FOR MEDITATIONS: a Minimalist Poetry Anthology for Christians.
 We are looking for haiku and tanka written in the spirit of Christian love and peace.
 It is imperative that contributors read the guidelines.

 Guidelines are posted and may be read here: https://www.hiraethsffh.com/meditations